bazel-xcode/xchammer/Docs/BazelForiOSDevelopers.md

 )
 ```

-This is can be set as a define and passed to Bazel on the command line
+This can be set as a define and passed to Bazel on the command line

 ```
 bazel build ios-app --define app_store=true